Technigo/project-news-site/README.md

 # News Site

 This was the first individual assignment.
-The assignment was to build a reposive website.
+The assignment was to build a responsive website.

 ## The problem